-In the meantime, I thought the next best thing would be to write about all the autumn recipes based around vegetables that I have already created.
-Autumn is an abundant time for produce so there if I listed every recipe here that I have on my blog or app that fitted the brief, this email would be as long as war and peace, so I’ve just focused on narrowing them down to a top ten.
+Autumn is an abundant time for produce so there if I listed every recipe here that I have on my blog that fitted the brief, this post would be as long as war and peace, so I’ve just focused on narrowing them down to a top ten.
 These autumn recipes that I return to time and time again in my home and retreat kitchen, and isn’t it useful to have them listed all in one place?

 Families of vegetables; squash (curcurbita), brassicas and roots make up the bulk of autumn vegetables, with hues of orange, brown, dark green and purple.
 They all seem to be from the same colour palette, and most pair well in flavour terms too.

 - Red kuri squash risotto with Parma ham and blue cheese.
 Nothing is more comforting than a bowl of creamy risotto.
 Some roasted squash goes into the dish to give is an orange glow, and the remaining makes a stunning garnish.

 - Butternut squash & buckwheat rose harissa salad.
 I’ve made this salad time and time again since I blogged it back in 2015.
 It’s one of my favourite retreat dishes and perfect for a Saturday lunch served on a big platter or saved for a weekday lunch box.
 It works with any squash you can roast in cubes or wedges.

 - Kabocha hummus in a chickpea wrap.
 Kabocha squash has a chestnutty flavour and once pureed with tahini makes a delicious pate you can use in many different ways.
 Also great on toast.

 - Butternut squash, fennel & sage chicken traybake.
 A traybake is perfect for midweek when you’ve got in from work, need to put the washing on, do other chores and spend little time in the kitchen.
 This particular tray bake will work with other squashes too.